Skipperro/route53-updater/README.md

 ### Install and run (Windows)

-This is still not completly done, but you could just start `route53-updater.exe` to run it manually.
+This is still not done, but you could just start `route53-updater.exe` to run it manually.

 You could also add it to autostart, preferably via Task Scheduler.